-The purpose of signaling is to set-up, supervise and tear down calls.
-Traditional networks such as the PSTN (Public Service Telephone Network (yleinen puhelinverkko)) support the setting up of voice calls where an audio channel is established between two users or subscribers.
-Modern networks may support the setting up of multimedia calls that in addition to audio or voice transfer other types of media, like video or data.
-Let us first define a few key terms: circuit switching, packet switching, connection oriented and connectionless.
+The purpose of signaling is to set-up, supervise and tear down calls, connections or communication sessions.
+Traditional networks such as the PSTN (Public Service Telephone Network (yleinen puhelinverkko)) support the setting up of voice calls where an audio channel is established between two or more users or subscribers.
+Modern networks support the setting up of multimedia calls that in addition to audio or voice, transfer other types of media, like video or data.

+Let us first define a few key terms: circuit switching, packet switching, connection-oriented and connectionless.
+These terms are fundamental to understanding the functions of signaling.
 First, circuit switched networks are always connection oriented.
 In such networks, the units of data that are switched in network nodes do not carry address information and a switching fabric state is established in each node between an incoming circuit and an outgoing circuit such that data units will continuously flow from the incoming to the outgoing circuit.
 In these networks only having first established a connection from end to end, users of the network can transfer data.
 Usually, we establish a bidirectional connection.
 In PSTN, these connections have a constant capacity of 64 kbit/s and the units of data that are switched are bytes.
+Note, that if there is no address information in the carried data units, it follows that connections have a constant rate.
+This applies equally to PSTN and light paths/wavelengths.